radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ![image description](images/ldaps.png)

-When the endpoint is enabled, a confirmation message appears the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment LDAPS endpoint**.
+When the endpoint is enabled, a confirmation message appears, the toggle turns green, and a message appears on the **Environment Details** panel that indicates "Enabling environment LDAPS endpoint".

 ![image description](images/enable-ldaps-confirmation-init.png)

 ![image description](images/enable-ldaps.png)

 The endpoint enabling process takes about 5-10 minutes for an endpoint to be successfully enabled.

 ![image description](images/enable-ldaps-confirmation.png)

 ### Disabling LDAPS

 To disable the LDAPS endpoint, toggle the LDAPS endpoint (which is green).

-A message appears on the Environment Details Panel that says **Deleting environment LDAPS endpoint**.
+A message appears on the Environment Details Panel that says, "Deleting environment LDAPS endpoint".

 ![image description](images/delete-ldaps-conf.png)